-The Northeast HERS Alliance offers a hybrid training course, comprised of 35 hours of online instruction and 5-days of classroom/field instruction, designed to prepare individuals to become certified Home Energy Rating System (HERS) Raters.
-The course meets the national standard for the training and certification of energy raters adopted by the Residential Energy Services Network (RESNET).
+The Northeast HERS Alliance offers a hybrid training course, comprised of 36 hours of online instruction and 5-days of (distance learning) classroom/field instruction, designed to prepare individuals to become certified Home Energy Rating System (HERS) Raters.
+The course is the first step in becoming a HERS Rater and meets the national standard for the training and certification of energy raters adopted by the Residential Energy Services Network (RESNET).

 The class covers:

 - Distance learning field experience with blower door testing and duct blasting

 - Training on the latest version of REM/Rate software and Ekotrope

 - Combustion safety and workscope concepts

 To meet RESNET’s field testing requirements, each student will conduct a field rating and blower door test in the presence of a trainer.
 New RESNET requirements include additional training and testing on combustion safety.
 The course now includes preparation and proctoring for the 55-question multiple-choice rater exam, the combustion safety practical exam and the practical simulation exam.